-In my head I know that the final decision rests with the Lord, but having no control over that and knowing it is going to be handed down from strangers who may or may not know Him is hard.
+In my head I know that the final decision rests with the Lord, but knowing it is going to be handed down from judges who may or may not know Him is hard.
 I so badly want to invite each of those judges over.
 I want to sit with them on our couch and share the truth and have them see this sweet boy with his brothers and sister.
-But that is not the road that lies before us, and so we will follow the path that the Lord has laid out for us one step at a time.

 Oh, I want this kind of faith!
-I want it so badly, to be be confident on this side of things and not waiver in doubt and fear.
+To be be confident and not waiver in doubt and fear.
 I want to follow Abraham’s example, and say we will worship and we will be back.
 And yet I know that I can’t muster it up on my own.
 So once again I find myself humbled, asking, drawing in…

-Lord please give me faith and sustain me each moment, for you alone are my answer.
+Lord please give me faith and sustain me each moment, for you alone are our hope.
 Show me your goodness and kindness, give me your rest and peace.
-My faith and hope are in you alone.
+My faith is in you alone.
 Please father, allow us to come down the mountain together, Amen.

 Will you pray for us, for our son, and for the mountain that stands in front of us?
 We covet those prayers and rest in knowing that God is hearing us all, as we cry out to Him.